 Phone: 541-375-0522

-- Why local SEO matters more than traditional advertising for trades businesses
+- Why local SEO matters more than most traditional advertising for trades businesses

-- The exact on-site and off-site tactics that move the needle
+- The on-site and off-site moves that actually shift your ranking

-- How to optimize your Google Business Profile for maximum visibility
+- How to get real mileage out of your Google Business Profile

-- How reviews, citations, and backlinks work together to build authority
+- How reviews, citations, and local backlinks work together

 Why Local SEO Matters for Contractors